adbar/trafilatura/docs/usage-cli.rst

     For more information see the `page on downloads <downloads.html>`_.

-Two major command line arguments are necessary here:
+The following command line arguments are relevant:

 -  ``-i`` or ``--input-file`` to select an input list to read links from.